Beverley Airshow 2026

 Expect a delay inbound, not only because of the volume of arrivals but because there may be aerobatics taking place, in which case we ask you to remain clear of the circuit (preferably to the west) until that pilot has finished their aerobatics.

 Please make appropriate calls on the joint CTAF frequency 126.85.
 Try not to overload this frequency, only make the circuit calls for best awareness.
 Concise calls at ten miles inbound, joining the circuit, on downwind and final are recommended.
 Please keep your calls brief.
-Also please listen out carefully to form a mental picture of other traffic in the vicinity.
+Also listen out carefully to form a mental picture of other traffic in the vicinity.

 Much more importantly, please keep your eyes peeled at all times.
 Radios do fail and some aircraft still don’t have one as its not required at YBEV.

 If there is an incident, the runway may be closed for an indefinite period.
-Possible diversions are Whitegum Valley (YWGM) @ 359°/15nm and Northam (YNTM) @ 336°/33nm.

 Parking is not available at or in private hangars as crowds will be standing in front of them